trevershick/djs/README.md

 To Do
 ----
-* add 'latest' to the mix
-* 'guess' the project. it's reasonable to assume the directory that djs is being executed in is the project directory, confirm with Jenkins once guess is made
 * init the .rc file
 * change latestSuccessful and lastKeepForever to see if there are ANY builds and report on that
 * DONE a git guess in a non git folder should return None